Omega65536/qcl/README.md

-# qcl
+# qcl (Quick Calculation Language)

-Quick Calculation Language
+qcl is a small scripting language designed to provide an intuitive way to quickly perform mathematical calculations.